 A limited number of partial merit scholarships are available each year.
 Generally, such awards are determined by the incoming students' scores on the VMA entrance test.
-Students who are awarded these scholarships are required to maintain at least a 3.5 GPA each semester and to participate in one extra-curricular school activity.
+Students who are awarded these scholarships are required to maintain at least a 3.5 GPA each semester and to participate in one extra-curricular school activity, as well as be in good standing

 Failure to meet the above requirements may result in the loss of the scholarship.